ory/keto/docs/docs/cli/keto-migrate-up.md

 ### Synopsis

-Run this command on a fresh SQL installation and when you upgrade Ory Keto to a new minor version.
+Run this command on a fresh SQL installation and when you upgrade Ory Keto from version v0.7.0 and later.

 It is recommended to run this command close to the SQL instance (e.g. same subnet) instead of over the public internet.
 This decreases risk of failure and